-He has now taken the opportunity to start a new practice where he can focus on what he believes is key to running an excellent practice: good medicine, surgery and good customer care.
+He took the opportunity in 2014 to start a new practice where he could focus on what he believes is key to running an excellent practice: good medicine, good surgery and good customer care.

 We are very lucky to be able to work with this charming gentleman.

 She has worked with specialists in both exotic pets and behaviour, and hopes to gain a certificate in exotic animal medicine in the future.

-He worked in mixed practice on the Welsh / Shropshire boarders prior to moving to Western Australia.
+He worked in mixed practice on the Welsh / Shropshire borders prior to moving to Western Australia.

 Richard spent the last 9 years working in a large country town called Geraldton, initially working as a mixed animal vet and then later on concentrating on small animals.

 He is looking forward to meeting new patients and clients to form long-term bonds for your pets health & wellbeing.

-Jemima started her veterinary nursing career in 2003 and graduated from the University of the West of England in 2008 with a degree in Veterinary Nursing Science.
+Jemima started her Veterinary Nursing career in 2003 and graduated from the University of the West of England in 2008 with a degree in Veterinary Nursing Science.

 Since then Jemima has worked in a variety of small animal veterinary hospitals, including a referral hospital, were she specialised in dentistry and completed a certificate in veterinary dentistry.

 She has been working within the veterinary profession since 2013 and completed her Diploma in Veterinary Nursing in November 2016, she loves every aspect of the job.

 Georgie is very interested in nutrition, surgical and medical nursing.

 Most of her experience has been gained working at a 24 hour small animal hospital caring for patients with a variety of medical conditions and injuries.

-She worked for the police for 3 years before returning to nursing as she missed all aspects of the job and is enjoying being back in practice!
+She worked for the police for 3 years before returning to nursing as she missed all aspects of the job and loves being back in Veterinary Practice!

 At home she has her own family of animals including 5 horses, 4 dogs and 2 cats which keeps her very busy.

-Claire used to volunteer at various Veterinary Practices whilst studying A'Levels before starting Veterinary Nurse training at a practice in Wokingham.
+Claire used to volunteer at various veterinary practices whilst studying A'Levels before starting Veterinary Nurse training at a practice in Wokingham.